rebekah-eichberg/summer-2025-safeify/README.md

 - CPSC Recalls and Incident Reports to create labels for products that appear on Amazon that are unsafe and low quality (https://www.saferproducts.gov/PublicSearch)

 ## Methods, Modelling and Results:
+We trained a variation of classifiers including Logistic Regression, Random Forest and XGBoost.
+To train the models, we developed a custom train/test split that used a graph and split the data basde on connected components to prevent data leakage in any of our sets.
+This was a bit challenging because as we continued to split the data, we had even smaller sets with less class 1 observations.
+We later learned through exploration of feature selection that the feature 'category' was unevenly distributed across the sets which led to ambiguous results.

+We used hyperparameter tuning to adjust the weights to manage the severely imbalanced data.
+This led us to exploring variations of models that either had balanced weighting or more aggressive weighting.
+We did the tuning with the models aforementioned and also used Voting and Stacking Classifiers.
+Trying to minimize false positives and false negatives and maximize macro average recall, we continued to end up in three regimes that involved trade offs of all those metrics.
+Thus, it is up to the stakeholder and business to determine what they prioritize.

+Ultimately, we found that our final (Logistic Regression, Random Forest, and Voting Classifier of the three base estimators) generalized well and were not overfitting.
+The results we saw were consistent and slightly better in average precision score than on our validation sets.

+Lastly, we used probability calibration to calibrate the model to predict true likelihoods to perform anomaly detection.
+When using the Voting Classifer and looking at the 90th percentile, the model is able to detect 4000 anomalies, meaning, true class 0 products with predicted probability of class 1 higher than average.
+These anomalies are flagged by the model and can be manually reviewed.

 ## Repository Structure